Fill form to unlock content

 In this webinar, you'll hear from two Foundant clients representing these trust-based practices:

-- Mary Cruz, Program Manager for The Durfee Foundation, will share their team's commitment and work as part of the Steering Committee for the Trust-Based Philanthropy Project and how this work is changing their funding landscape.
+- Mary Cruz, Former Program Manager for The Durfee Foundation, will share their team's commitment and work as part of the Steering Committee for the Trust-Based Philanthropy Project and how this work is changing their funding landscape.

 - Kim Slipy, Information Systems Administrator for the Initiative Foundation, will share the Foundation’s work to #FixTheForm within their grantmaking practices, and how it has improved the diversity of their applicant pool, the grantee experience, and the relationship between funders and grantees.